OpenFrenchFries/supasveltekit/.github/CONTRIBUTING.md

-# Contributing to SupaSvelte ⚡
+# Contributing to SupaSvelteKit ⚡

-First off, thank you for considering contributing to SupaSvelte! 🎉 Every contribution, whether it's a small typo fix or a new feature, is invaluable to the project's growth.
+First off, thank you for considering contributing to SupaSvelteKit! 🎉 Every contribution, whether it's a small typo fix or a new feature, is invaluable to the project's growth.
 This document provides guidelines and steps for contributing.

 ## 🤝 Code of Conduct